 Indoor Gardening August

 - To keep your cat out of your potted plants, generously sprinkle the soil with pepper.
 It works, without harming either cat or plants.

 - Inspect your house plants for signs of insect damage.
 Pest control is much easier and safer while the plants are outside for the summer than after you bring them in this fall.

 - Look over the house plants that are summering outdoors to see that they are not suffering from lack of water.

 Miscellaneous Gardening Reminders for August

 - Before deciding to use a pesticide, diagnose the problem.
-Be sure to consider factors such as severe cold or heat, waterlogging or drought, lawn mower damage, carelessly applied herbicides, etc. Pesticides will be useless for these kinds of plant damage.
+Be sure to consider factors such as severe cold or heat, water-logging or drought, lawn mower damage, carelessly applied herbicides, etc. Pesticides are perfectly useless for these kinds of plant damage.

-- Beware of non-traditional fertilizer products on the market, such as soil activators or conditioners, nutrient release agents, soil innoculants, foliar sprays, and others.
+- Beware of non-traditional fertilizer products on the market, such as soil activators or conditioners, nutrient release agents, soil inoculants, foliar sprays, and others.
 Most have little-to-no nutritional benefit for plants.
-Buy only those fertilizers with a guaranteed analysis and those proved by university research to be effective.
+Buy only those fertilizers with a guaranteed analysis and those proven by research to be effective.

 - Low-growing plants and ground covers can be cut with a rotary lawn mover.
 If you have been careful to control insects and diseases in your garden, the shredded plant material should not cause any problems in your garden and is a practical way to maintain the soil organic matter.

 - If water puddles during irrigation, the sprinkler is putting out water faster than it is being absorbed by the soil.
 Calibrate your sprinkler to water more slowly.